ygfalcon/Solsniper-zero/README.md

 The default workflow is intentionally simple:

 1. Send SOL to the desired wallet.
-A default keypair (`keypairs/default.json`) is bundled for out-of-the-box runs and can be funded directly.
+A default keypair (`keypairs/default.json`) **and** configuration (`config.toml`) are bundled for out-of-the-box runs and can be funded directly.
+2. Run `./run.sh --auto` or toggle **Full Auto Mode** in the GUI for a fully automated launch.
+   The script auto-selects the sole keypair and active configuration, validates RPC endpoints, and warns if the wallet balance is below `min_portfolio_value`.
-2. Load the keypair in the SolHunter GUI.
+3. Load the keypair in the SolHunter GUI if running manually, then press **Start**.
-3. Press **Start**.

 The mandatory Rust `depth_service` is already enabled and starts automatically, so no extra step is required.
 All optional agents are enabled by default and wallet selection is always manual.
 Offline data (around two to three days of history, capped at 50&nbsp;GB by default) downloads automatically.
 Set `OFFLINE_DATA_LIMIT_GB` to adjust the size limit.
 The bot begins with an initial $20 balance linked to [`min_portfolio_value`](#minimum-portfolio-value).
 Control how often snapshots and trades are flushed to disk with `OFFLINE_BATCH_SIZE` and `OFFLINE_FLUSH_INTERVAL`.